abdicodes/bicycles-app/README.md

 ### [Click here for live preview](https://solita-flying-bikes.fly.dev/)

-**note that due to hosting DB separately in different server you may experience slowness in running queries**

 ** This repository is used as part of Solita's pre-assignment for dev Academy position **

 # Prerequisites